Nethereum/Nethereum.Docs/docs/accounts.md

 When used in conjuction with Web3, now in the same way to an "Account", you can:

-Transfer an amount to another address, using the transaction manager
+Transfer an amount to another address, using the transaction manager:

 ```csharp
 await web3.TransactionManager.SendTransactionAsync(account.Address, addressTo, new HexBigInteger(20));

 ```

-Deploy a contract
+Deploy a contract:

 ```csharp
  web3.Eth.DeployContract.SendRequestAsync(abi, byteCode, senderAddress, new HexBigInteger(900000),
                             multiplier)
 ```

-Make a contract Function transaction
+Make a contract Function transaction:

 ```csharp
 var multiplyFunction = contract.GetFunction("multiply");